learn-co-curriculum/some-useful-tools-for-writing-react/README.md

   constructor(props) {
     super(props)
     this.state = {
-    //try to avoid this when you can
+    //try to avoid this as it violates single source of truth
       hogs: props.hogs
     }
   }